balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 Have you ever wondered how sportsmen in any sport are able to react to events in milliseconds?
 Turing the car @ 300Km/hr in [F1](https://en.wikipedia.org/wiki/Muscle_memory) or returning a ball @ 160mph in [Tennis](https://en.wikipedia.org/wiki/Tennis).<br>
 No conscious effort, just muscle memory.<br>
 So the goal is to build a comprehensive muscle memory.<br>
-But how does one build this muscle memory?
+But how does one go about building one?

 ## Building the patterns
 <hr>